 Assign members to the product/product line in which they are enrolled at the start of the continuous enrollment period of their earliest IHS.
-If the member has a gap at the
+If the member has a gap at the beginning of this continuous enrollment period, assign the member to the product/product line in which they were enrolled as of their first enrollment

-Nonoutlier

-Members in the eligible population who are not considered outliers.
+Nonoutlier Members in the eligible population who are not considered outliers.